tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/create-indexer.md

 -   **maxFailedItemsPerBatch**: The number of items that can fail to be indexed in each batch before an indexer run is considered a failure.
 Default is 0.

 -   **batchSize:** Specifies the number of items that are read from the data source and indexed as a single batch in order to improve performance.
-The default depends on the data source type: it is 1000 for Azure SQL and DocumentDB, and 10 for Azure Blob Storage.
+The default depends on the data source type: it is 1000 for Azure SQL and Azure Cosmos DB, and 10 for Azure Blob Storage.

 **Field Mappings**